 Parents/carers may choose to educate their child with an EHCP at Gad's Hill at their own expense, if the inclusion of their child is compatible with the efficient education of the other pupils.
 Any prospective pupil with an EHCP should meet with the Inclusion Leader to discuss requirements before undergoing entrance assessments, so that we can offer advice on the levels of provision we can offer and, where relevant, the additional costs involved.
 The LEA must also be satisfied that the school is able to meet the child's needs as the LEA still has a duty to maintain the child's EHCP and to review it annually.
+This is also the case with secondary phase transfer where a pupil is looking to continue at Gad's from lower to upper School

 Provision will be organised around the outcomes in the child's EHCP.
-The Inclusion Leader coordinates provision and monitors progress through the year with the pupil, parents/carers, and relevant staff, through the review of the provision map.
+The Inclusion Leader coordinates provision and monitors progress through the year with the pupil, parents/carers, and relevant staff, through the review of the provision maps.
 Progress towards EHCP outcomes will be formally reviewed annually with relevant agencies and the Local Education Authority.